BluePlanetResearch/proposals/HealthDataNet-v4.md

 During surgery, the surgical neurophysiologist present in the operating room records neurophysiological data from the patient and runs tests at the request of the surgeon.
 This allows the surgeon to operate avoiding injury to neural tissue.
-For example, during brain tumor surgeries, a surgeon needs the neurophysiologist to guide him by identifying brain areas involved in movement, sensation, vital bodily functions (breathing etc).
+For example, during brain tumor excision, a surgeon needs the neurophysiologist to guide him by identifying brain areas involved in movement, sensation, vital bodily functions (breathing etc).
 Large amounts of neurophysiological data are collected and needs